cs231n/cs231n.github.io/convolutional-networks.md

 Each of these conversions could in practice involve manipulating (e.g. reshaping) the weight matrix \\(W\\) in each FC layer into CONV layer filters.
 It turns out that this conversion allows us to "slide" the original ConvNet very efficiently across many spatial positions in a larger image, in a single forward pass.

 For example, if 224x224 image gives a volume of size [7x7x512] - i.e. a reduction by 32, then forwarding an image of size 384x384 through the converted architecture would give the equivalent volume in size [12x12x512], since 384/32 = 12.
 Following through with the next 3 CONV layers that we just converted from FC layers would now give the final volume of size [6x6x1000], since (12 - 7)/1 + 1 = 6.
-Note that instead of a single vector of class scores of size [1x1x1000], we're now getting and entire 6x6 array of class scores across the 384x384 image.
+Note that instead of a single vector of class scores of size [1x1x1000], we're now getting an entire 6x6 array of class scores across the 384x384 image.

 > Evaluating the original ConvNet (with FC layers) independently across 224x224 crops of the 384x384 image in strides of 32 pixels gives an identical result to forwarding the converted ConvNet one time.